Colorado Connector: Rail District

 In May 2024, Governor Polis signed SB24-184, a transportation funding bill that ordered the Rail District to submit a report by March 2025 that outlines a plan to begin passenger service by January 1, 2029.
 The law also authorized the Rail District, RTD, and CDOT to enter into an intergovernmental agreement to provide joint service on the "first phase" of Front Range service, which would run from Denver north to Fort Collins.
 Further, the law included a $3 per day increase in rental car fees to help provide matching dollars for federal rail funding without increasing taxes.

 In October 2024, the FRA granted Colorado $66 million as part of a Consolidated Rail Infrastructure and Safety Improvements (CRISI) grant to CDOT to upgrade the BNSF trackage between Westminster and Broomfield, Colorado, by adding Positive Train Control (PTC), improving the track, and adding a siding.
 The money also will improve five "high priority" crossings in Larimer and Boulder counties.
 The state of Colorado provided $27 million to match the grant.
 While this is a general rail safety upgrade, this is widely expected to help lay the groundwork for Front Range Passenger Rail with Governor Polis saying the grant will "accelerate the timeline".

 In April 2025, U.S. Representative Lauren Boebert asked the Department of Government Efficiency (DOGE) to reevaluate federal funding from the rail project, purporting it to be a waste of tax money that infringed on landowners' rights and operated with a lack of transparency.
 Polis' office released a statement debunking Boebert's claims, saying that the federal government has provided less than $2 million to the project and adding that his office did not expect any federal funds to be used.

 In June 2025, the RTD board approved the joint service intergovernmental agreement to work with the Rail District in providing passenger service between Denver and Fort Collins.

+In August 2026, the Front Range Passenger Rail District board submitted a ballot measure that, if passed, would create a sales tax in the district that would fund the rail service between Denver and Pueblo.
+The measure will be voted on by residents of the district during the 2026 elections on November 3.